yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone4img/ViewDidLoad.png)

-*Step 4:* Select ViewController.m from the Project Navigation pane and locate the viewDidLoad function.
-We are going to add code to this function to programmatically add two images to the Scroll View.
+*Step 4:* Select `ViewController.swift` from the Project Navigation pane and locate the `viewDidLoad` function.
+We are going to add code to this function to programmatically add the background image as subview of `gamearea` View.

 ![](/ps/ps3/img/Milestone4img/UIImageAlloc.png)

-*Step 5:* Load the image resource into an UIImage object.
+*Step 5:* Load the image resource into an `UIImage` object.

 ![](/ps/ps3/img/Milestone4img/UIImageviewAlloc.png)